Flexible, well connected, bright. Good floor plans.

 Good floor plans optimize the incidence of light in the property

-The floor plan also influences how bright the property is, and therefore the sense of wellbeing.
-After all, the quality of lighting has a strong effect on our psyche.
-Since this factor is particularly important, window sizes and the distance between buildings is already stipulated in building regulations.
+The floor plan also influences how bright the apartment is, and therefore the sense of wellbeing.
+Since this factor is particularly important, the sizes of windows and distance between buildings is already stipulated in building regulations.
 Brightness can be further maximized with a clever arrangement of the rooms.
 Natural lighting can be simulated with the help of brightness analyses.
-Balcony configurations and tree shading have to be factored into this.
+Balcony configurations and tree shading have to be taken into account in this context.

 The following example shows that north-facing children's rooms don't get much light.
 There is no direct sunlight here.
 A small window, the balcony next door and above, and the neighboring building darken the room even more.
 However, if the room is facing south and has large windows, the light coming in at midday increases from 800 lumens per square meter to 4300 lumens per square meter – more than five times as much.